 “Comments on Allan Savory’s Proposed Application of “Holistic Management” to Grasslands, Including Desert Grasslands, for the Purpose of Increasing Sequestration of Atmospheric Carbon”

-November 13, 2013.
-Based upon a memo of 2 April 2013 to the Sierra Club that was authored by Mike Hudak in collaboration with members of the Club’s Grazing Team.
+Initially released 13 November 2013 as an update of the memo from 2 April 2013 to the Sierra Club that was authored by Mike Hudak in collaboration with members of the Club’s Grazing Team.
 Subsequently revised 1 February 2015.

 “The West For Itself—Perhaps at Last”